cyberphone/doc/payments/review-secure-payment-confirmation.md

 number of merchants.
 That SPC is standardized also means that there is nothing to install or download.

-This sounds like a worthy competitor to the ocean of proprietary native payments apps out there, right?
+This sounds like a worthy competitor to the gazillion of proprietary native payments apps out there, right?

 *Well, here things gets "complicated"...*